atpay/atpay_ruby/README.md

 be used for sending invoices or transactions applicable to a single recipient, and the **Bulk Token**, which is suitable for email marketing lists.

-A **Button** is a link embedded in an email message.
+An **Email Button** is a link embedded in an email message.
 When activated, this link opens a new outgoing email with a recipient, subject, and message body prefilled.
 By default this email contains one of the two token types.
 Clicking 'Send' delivers the email to @Pay and triggers **Transaction** processing.
 The sender will